 Don’t worry about radiation exposure though as the levels are no longer harmful to human health.
 It is advised though that you avoid any ‘radioactive dust’ that may occur, and if it gets on your clothes, wash these separately.

 Any of the above take your fancy?!
 Or are you thoroughly freaked out just reading about them?

-If you have visited any of these locations, we’d love to hear about your experiences!
+If you have visited any of these haunted places, we’d love to hear about your experiences!
 I’m actually now really keen to visit them all…!